 10. Dr. Earth Final Stop Pest Control Killer Spray

-This is an organic insecticide that kills bald faced hornets on contact using essential oils like garlic, cinnamon, thyme, and peppermint.
+This product is an organic insecticide that kills bald-faced hornets on contact.
+It uses essential oils, including garlic, cinnamon, thyme, and peppermint.

 Dr. Earth Final Stop Pest Control Killer Spray works by suffocating the hornets upon direct contact.
 The oils coat their bodies and block their breathing pores, leading to rapid death.